michruggeri/Tools/README.md

 ## gen\_det.py
 Generates binary strings used to define determinants to be used in QMCPack wave function files when using multi determinant wave functions.

+## det\_hist.py
+Generate a histogram of the CI coefficients taken from a QMCPack wave function or optimization file.
+Can print the histogram on screen, or generate a pdf, eps, png or svg figure.
+Works for either real or complex coefficients.

 ## babanuki.py
 A simple baba-nuki/old maid game (see [Wikipedia](https://en.wikipedia.org/wiki/Old_maid_(card_game)) for more information).